Points-based immigration system: Singapore

-In 2022, the Singaporean government introduced a points-based immigration system for skilled applicants who wish to work and live in Singapore.
+In 2022, the Singaporean government announced a points-based immigration system for skilled applicants who wish to work and live in Singapore.
+Known as the Complementarity Assessment Framework (COMPASS), it was put into effect from September 2023 for foreigners intending to work in Singapore under an Employment Pass (EP).

 United Kingdom

 Between 2008 and 2010, the United Kingdom phased in a points-based immigration system for regulating immigration from outside the European Economic Area.
 The Economist reports that the system did not evolve into a points-based system like that of Australia or Canada due to the numerous special exemptions carved out by various interest groups, and subsequent slashing of immigration under the Tory government.
 However, specialty based immigration is open in the United Kingdom.
-Upon exiting the European Union in 2021, the U.K. implemented a single points based immigration system for all applicants.
+Upon exiting the European Union in 2021, the UK implemented a single points based immigration system for all applicants.

+Germany

+In 2023, the German government approved a points-based immigration system to be implemented in stages by 2024.

 Initial assumptions of points-based systems

 Job offers and language fluency

 Both Canada and Australia began with points-based systems focused more on human capital than on specific job offers, but both found through experience that this resulted in lower immigrant employment rates compared with natives or with immigrants in certain states and provinces.
 This led Madeleine Sumption of the Migration Observatory at Oxford University to claim that "pure" point systems "don't work."
 Both countries modified their points-based systems to take job offers into account.
-But this didn't open window for job opportunities or an open channel for immigrant candidates and employers; additional paperwork and lack of channels have been observed resulting in low rates of immigration and many have reverted or reduced points required in these factors.
+This did not open window for job opportunities or an open channel for immigrant candidates and employers; additional paperwork and lack of channels have been observed resulting in low rates of immigration and many have reverted or reduced points required in these factors.